 And since you don’t waste up to two hours waiting in ticketing lines, the duration of your trip to the Vatican gets cut short by two hours.

 There are four main attractions in the Vatican – the Vatican Museums, Sistine Chapel, St Peter’s Basilica and St. Peter’s Square.

-Some tourists visit all the four attractions on the same day.
+Most tourists try and visit all the four attractions on the same day.